 Everywhere you look in schools, you see Google.
 Millions of students rely on Google’s suite of tools (including Google Docs, Sheets and Slides), over 25 million have Chromebooks, 30 million use Google Classroom, and more than 80 million are using G Suite for Education.
 It’s no wonder why so many schools have started to adopt Chrome OS for their digital signage.
 If you are considering using Chrome OS for digital signage, then the obvious question is: what is the best media player for Chrome OS.
 The answer?
 It depends.

 We’ll cover the pros and cons of different devices below so you can make the right choice.
 When you are ready to get started, click the link below to start your free digital signage account, and start creating your digital signage today!

 Will the Chrome App Work with…

 When people think media players, they often think about Chromecast, Fire TV Stick, and the Roku Streaming Stick.
-These are, after all, what sits behind hundreds of millions of TVs and is used to display images and videos on TV screens.
+These are, after all, what sits behind hundreds of millions of TVs and are used to display images and videos on TV screens.
 These are not, however, Chrome devices, and not ideal for digital signage.

 While Chromecast does use a very stripped down version of Chrome, most sub-$40 HDMI sticks that you see in retail stores are running a modified version of Android OS.
-They have very little memory, and, while great for streaming, is not ideal for running something more memory intensive like digital signage.
+They have very little memory, and, while great for streaming, are not ideal for running something more memory intensive like digital signage.